-In this paper, we use transcripts of quarterly earnings conference calls of publicly-listed firms to construct time-varying measures of firm-level exposure to climate change.
+In this paper, we make progress in this direction by using transcripts of quarterly earnings conference calls of publicly-listed firms to construct time-varying measures of how market participants perceive these firms' exposures to climate change.
 Earnings calls are key corporate events on the investor relations agenda and allow financial analysts and other market participants to listen to management and to ask firm officials about material current and future developments (Hollander, Pronk, and Roelofsen, 2010).
-A benefit of using conference calls in this setting is that they are less susceptible to "greenwashing" by management.
+A benefit of using earnings calls is that they are less susceptible to "greenwashing" by management.
 Indeed, even if management tries to evade the topic of climate change or to window dress their achievements, analysts could act as a counterpoint by asking probing questions.
-This is very different from other documents such as annual reports, ESG reports, or press releases, which exclusively reflect the views of management.
+This is different from other documents such as annual reports or press releases, which exclusively reflect the views of management.
+This argumentation is supported by the evidence in Bingler et al. (2021) that climate risk disclosure in annual reports is mostly cheap talk with firms cherry-picking the information they provide.
 To construct our measures, we build on recent work using these transcripts as a source for identifying firms' various risks and opportunities (Hassan et al., 2019, 2020a,b).
-These studies use the proportion of the conversation during a call that is centered on a particular topic as a measure of the firm's exposure to that topic.6
+These studies use the proportion of the conversation during a call that is centered on a particular topic as a measure of the firm's exposure to that topic.2